-Police dispatch calls reveal frantic search for Florida gunman
+Police calls reveal frantic search for Florida gunman

 Shooter's identification

-The gunman fled shortly after the shooting.
+The first 911 call came in at 2:23 p.m.
 Officers quickly identified him:

 Officer: "White male, burgundy shirt, wearing a black hat and either long black pants or shorts.
-He mixed in with a group of students who were running westbound ..."
+He mixed in with a group of students who were running westbound. ..."

 Officer: "I'm being told, advised by the employees that it should be a student: Nikolas Cruz, Nikolas Cruz, who came in on campus with a backpack."